yigithankarabulut/simplemedia/README.md

 ##### Go 1.21.5
 ##### Docker and Docker Compose installed on your system.
-##### A Postman collection has been included for convenient API testing.
-Import the collection to explore and interact with the API endpoints.

 ### Make Commands:
 - all: Builds and starts both the application and database services.